Full River Red: Development

+The movie's slogan says, "Enough suspense, laugh to the end."
+At the beginning of creation, Chen Yu made it clear that this was a "suspense film" with elements of comedy, but it was not a combination of suspense and comedy.
+In the current film market, he regarded it as An exploration and attempt of "new mainstream movies".

 Filming

 The film officially announced that the filming began on June 26, 2022.
 The filming took place in Taiyuan, Shanxi.
 It finished filming in August 2022.

 Release

 The film released the first trailer on December 27, 2022.
-On the same day, it also announced that the film was scheduled for release on January 22, 2023.
+On the same day, it also announced that the film was scheduled for release on January 22, 2023 in CINITY, IMAX, Dolby Vision and other formats.
 On December 29, 2022, the film released the list of full cast.
 On January 5, 2023, it released the character names of full cast.

+Reception

+Box office

+The film made US$60 million on its opening day and US$181 million in its first three days, coming in behind The Wandering Earth 2.
+In just 8 days, the film had made over US$465 million.